markandgo/autoEaseFactor/README.md

 eshapard
 ja-dark
 cordone
-brownbat
+brownbat (me)
+(hat tip to the MIA crew for inspiration and to the AnKing for helping me figure out how all this works)

-If you like this add-on, consider supporting the original author at this link: https://paypal.me/eshapard/1
+I am not requesting support, but the original author, eshapard, can receive tips at this link: https://paypal.me/eshapard/1